 OR… if you’re uber-lazy like me and you don’t want to have to mess around spraying down the shower every day (because that does take at least 30 seconds… who has that kind of time?!), then you can spray Rain-X on your shower walls and door once you’ve cleaned it.
-It will then work, much like it does on your car and the water/soap just runs off the walls and door without leaving a residue, keeping your shower cleaner for longer!
+It will then work, much as it does on your car, and the water/soap just runs off the walls and door without leaving a residue, keeping your shower cleaner for longer!

 8. Cleaner in Toilet Brush Holder

 Pour a small amount of disinfecting cleaner into the bottom of your toilet brush holder.
-It not only keeps the brush clean and sweet smelling, but also if you want to give your toilet bowl a quick swish, then you already have the brush loaded up with cleaner.
+It not only keeps the brush clean and sweet-smelling but also if you want to give your toilet bowl a quick swish, then you already have the brush loaded up with cleaner.

-I like to use Fabuloso (you can get it at Dollar Tree) but you can also use Pine Sol or similar cleaners.
+I like to use Fabuloso (you can get it at Dollar Tree) but you can also use Pine-Sol or similar cleaners.

-Another quick cleaning tip, is to swish out your toilet bowl every day.
+Another quick cleaning tip is to swish out your toilet bowl every day.
 It takes seconds (especially if you have the cleaner already in the holder) and it cuts down on build-up that might take more time and effort to clean at a later date.